Exclusive: Navy commander says virus-struck aircraft carrier crew 'struggling' after captain's firing - KRDO

 Merz, who is now in a precautionary 14-day isolation period after spending more than six hours on the Roosevelt earlier this week, offered the first direct view into the concerns of many crew members in a nearly 30-minute interview after visiting the ship in Guam.

-He described a crew that felt significant anxiety over what they viewed as a lack of information they had been given to them about the virus.
+He described a crew that felt significant anxiety over what they viewed as a lack of information that had been given to them about the virus.

 “There was lots of anxiety about the virus,” Merz said.
 “As you can imagine the morale covers the spectrum, considering what they have been through,” he said.

-Note: This story has been updated with the number of sailors who tested positive for Covid-19, according to the US Navy.